-v.
+22 v.
 Trust

-Trust has been defined as the willingness to rely on an exchange partner whom one has confidence in his reliability and integrity (Morgan and Hunt, 1996).
-Aaker (1984) defined trust as the customer's willingness to rely on the ability of the brand to perform its stated function.
-Trust causes dedication because it reduces the costs of negotiating agreements It lessens customers' fear of opportunistic behaviour by the service provider.
-Morgan and Hunt (1996), in social psychology, said trust is considered to consist of two elements: trust in the partner's honesty, and trust in the partner's benevolence.
-Honesty is the belief that a partner stands by his word, while benevolence is the belief that the partner is interested in the customer's welfare, and will not take actions with negative impact on the customer.
-Brand trust leads to brand loyalty and commitment because trust creates exchange relationships that are highly valued.
+Trust has been defined as the willingness to rely on an exchange partner whom one has confidence in his reliability 396 and integrity ??
+Morgan and Hunt, 1996).
+Aaker (1984) defined trust as the customer's willingness to rely on 397 the ability of the brand to perform its stated function.
+Trust causes dedication because it reduces the costs of 398 negotiating agreements It lessens customers' fear of opportunistic behaviour by the service provider. ??organ 399 and Hunt (1996), in social psychology, said trust is considered to consist of two elements: trust in the partner's 400 honesty, and trust in the partner's benevolence.
+Honesty is the belief that a partner stands by his word, while 401 benevolence is the belief that the partner is interested in the customer's welfare, and will not take actions with 402 negative impact on the customer.
+Brand trust leads to brand loyalty and commitment because trust creates 403 exchange relationships that are highly valued.
+404

-vi.
+23 vi.
 Commitment

-Commitment is frequently defined as a desire to maintain a relationship (Deshpande 1999: Morgan and Hunt, 1994).
+Commitment is frequently defined as a desire to maintain a relationship (Deshpande 1999; ??organ and Hunt, 1994).
 It is a pledge of continuity, and a resistance to change.
 In a conceptualization and study of employees' commitment to an organization, ALam et 'al (2006) identified three types of commitment to an organization: affective, continuance and normative.
-Affective (or emotional) attachment exists when a stronaly committed individual is involved in, and enjoys membership in an organization.
-Affective commitment is defined as a sentimental state of mind that is based on a person sharing, identifying with and internalizing the values of an organization which implies linking an emotional attachment (Morgan and Hunt, 2004).
+Affective (or emotional) attachment exists when a strongly committed individual is involved in, and enjoys membership in an organization.
+Affective commitment is defined as a sentimental state of mind that is based on a person sharing, identifying with and internalizing the values of an organization which implies linking an emotional attachment ??Morgan and Hunt, 2004).
 Commitment in a relationship has been positioned as a central factor for customer loyalty (Chaudhuri and Holbrook, 2002) and is a principal factor causing dedication.
 The Nigerian bank's service delivery lack commitment to their customers and there are trends of aggressive marketing for profit which also manifests unreliability thus a relationship that could ensure customer's satisfaction and sustain true profitability as the fruit is lacking.
 In the next section, customer's satisfaction in Nigerian banking industry will be discussed.

-vii.
+24 vii.
 Status of Customers' Satisfaction in relation to Technological Deployment

-The Nigerian service industries today are faced with increasing change which is caused on one hand by the recent industrial reforms instituted by the Nigerian Government, and on the other hand by external global/ macro-economic pressures; an outcome of the world wide financial crises (Adeyemi, 2009; Barney, 1991).
+The Nigerian service industries today are faced with increasing change which is caused on one hand by the recent industrial reforms instituted by the Nigerian Government, and on the other hand by external global/macroeconomic pressures; an outcome of the world wide financial crises (Adeyemi, 2009; ??arney,1991).
 To succeed in this competitive marketplace, firms must formulate strategies that focus on needs, attitudes, satisfactions and behavioural patterns of the market and apply matching strategies that could bring about satisfactory service delivery.
 Consumers evaluate a number of criteria when choosing a service provider; these criteria differ across countries, and cannot be generalised.
 For example, convenience is the principal reason for bank selection in Canada, followed by parental influence with respect to the status of the bank.
-In contrast, Hong Kong banking customers choose their banks because of convenience, long association, recommendations of friends and relatives. accessibility to credit facility (Kaynak Kucukemiroglu, 1992).
+In contrast, Hong Kong banking customers choose their banks because of convenience, long association, recommendations of friends and relatives, and accessibility to credit facility (Kaynak and Kucukemiroglu, 1992).

-1. In Nigeria, information and communications systems are major service firms strategic tool which dramatically impact on performance positively; because it focused on needs, attitudes, satisfactions and behavioural patterns of the market.
-ICT offers extended services, diversification of products, entry into new markets, and emphasizes electronic service.
-The impacts of ICT on service delivery of the Nigerian economy include:
+1. In Nigeria, information and communications systems are major service firms strategic tool which dramatically impact on performance positively; because it focused on needs, attitudes, satisfactions and behavioural patterns of the market. ??CT (Ovia, 1997).